OISF/suricata/doc/userguide/rules/rule-lua-scripting.rst

   lua:[!]<scriptfilename>;

-The script filename will be appended to your default rules location.
+The script filename will be appended to either you default rules location, or if it is not found there it will be appended to the directory where the rule is.

 The script has 2 parts, an init function and a match function.
 First, the init.